dominic/scrolls_rails/README.md

 ## Usage

-scrolls_rails uses the same syntax you're already familiar with to log
+scrolls_rails uses the syntax you're already familiar with, to log events from
-events:
+Javascript:

 ```javascript
 Scrolls.log({fn: "items", at: "viewed_list"})